 The world position and orientation of a node are computed by combining the transformation (position and orientation) of all its parents.
-This is represented as the PositionWorld and OrientationWorld properties.
-The OrientationWorld property is represented as a Quaternion, whereas the local orientation are represented as Euler angles.
+This result is represented as the PositionWorld and OrientationWorld properties.
+The OrientationWorld read-only property is represented as a Quaternion, whereas the editable orientations are represented as Euler angles.
 Internally MiddleVR uses quaternions.

 There are several types of 3D nodes.

 Regular 3D node: this object only represents a reference frame in space.
 This reference frame can be interpreted how you want.
 It could be a body part, or a tracking system's base that you use as a reference.